Understanding what Big Tech is and what we call the Big Tech Umbrella network is vital for anyone wanting to escape the Big Tech Digital Prison

 The Big Tech Umbrella

-Big Tech companies are at the centre of network that extends way beyond their own company corporate structures, and their influence reaches far beyond their immediate products and services most of us associate with Big Tech.
+Big Tech companies are at the centre of a network that extends way beyond their own company corporate structures, and their influence reaches far beyond their immediate products and services that most of us associate with Big Tech.

 Key Areas of Influence & Control